-- As the building blocks of the action groups that are used to deploy scheduled actions and one-time actions.
+Computer groups are also the building blocks of the action groups that are used to target scheduled actions and one-time actions.

 You must be assigned a role with the Write Computer Group (Micro Admin) permission to create, modify, or delete computer group configurations.
-To create or modify the configuration, you also need the Read Sensor permission on the Reserved content set.
+To create a configuration, you also need the Read Sensor permission on the Reserved content set.
 The Reserved content set includes content used to ask preview questions.
 Users that are assigned the Administrator or Content Administrator reserved roles have these permissions.

 You can define groups in two ways: